 We worked under PAPER CRANE LABS for Seva In Action.
 SIA is an NGO working for persons with disabilities to provide them with job opportunities to help them sustain an independent lifestyle.
 One of the problem statements given to us was about trainees with Intellectual disability having trouble interacting with computers.
-I was able to develop and test out a few affordable cheap hacks for solving this problem.
+I was able to prototype and test out a few affordable cheap hacks for solving this problem.

 Arduino,